datagrok-ai/mol-track/api_design.md

 - *Deferred* `POST /batches-collection`  To be implemented post-MVP.

    A mapping between input fields and database structure will need to be provided or inferred.
-The POST method creates a job that needs to be performed and returns the `jobId`.
+The POST endpoint creates a job that needs to be performed and returns the `jobId`.
-   For this method we will need to consider the ability to include all the data in the json body, gzipping the content, or provide a file upload mechanism.
+   For this endpoint we will need to consider the ability to include all the data in the json body, gzipping the content, or provide a file upload mechanism.
 The backend job should probably separate the content into individual entries so that we can run in parallel threads and still capture progress and errors.

    Returns: